Testicular cancer treatment

 Testicular cancer is rare — there are only about 9,000 new cases in the United States per year.
 So it is important that you choose a treatment center with an experienced team.
 At the

-Lank Center for Genitourinary Oncology at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), our staff is highly skilled in dealing with testicular cancer.
+Lank Center for Genitourinary Oncology at Dana-Farber Brigham Cancer Center, our staff is highly skilled in dealing with testicular cancer.
 We see over 120 patients per year

 — an average of 2-3 new testicular cancer patients per week.

 We will work with you to ensure that you understand your testicular cancer diagnosis and treatment options.
 We create a unique plan for every patient, and we consider all aspects of your cancer and health history when making our recommendations.

 If you have been diagnosed with testicular cancer by another doctor, and would like a second opinion, please contact us at Dana-Farber Brigham Cancer Center.
 Our team provides second opinions for all stages and kinds of testicular

 We will work with your primary care physician or urologist to obtain your medical records, x-rays and pathology slides for our review.
 Our expertise can be invaluable when deciding where to pursue treatment.